AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/u7RFe49.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This window should pop up from here go to "Member Of" and click on "Add" type in "Domain Admins" and hit "Check Names" it should add the account as a Domain Admin be sure to hit "Apply" and "Ok"
+This window should appear.
+From here, go to the Member Of tab and click Add.
+Type in 'Domain Admins' and click Check Names.
+It should add the account as a Domain Admin.
+Be sure to click Apply and then OK.
 </p>
 <br />

 <p>
 <img src="https://i.imgur.com/eNkMtfl.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now log out of the account and log back in as the previously created account.
-After you've logged into DC-1, log in to Client-1 aswell.
+Now, log out of the current account and log back in using the previously created account.
+After logging into DC-1, log in to Client-1 as well.
 </p>
 <br />